 I received a copy of the pattern for free, but all opinions are my own, per usual.

-I sewed the Kite Fold Tee, it’s $9.03 and comes in sizes 2-10.
+I sewed the Kite Fold Tee, it comes in sizes 2-10.
 All of these fabrics are upcycled – the green is one of my old tshirts that had a stain, the blue stripe is an old shirt I stretched out when I was pregnant, the denim is a pair of old jeggings my son ripped the knees out of, and the tractor print is one of his old onesies that was too stained to reuse for my daughter!
 Whew.
+I added it to my post of ways to use up knit fabric scraps here.

-I stabilized a scrap of the jegging knit and used my sewing machine’s embroidery font to add a ‘4’ size tag.
+I stabilized a scrap of the jegging knit and used my sewing machine’s embroidery font to add a ‘4’ size tag (see: 9 ways to make your own clothing labels).

 I sewed the size 4 without any alterations – this is it hung up next to a Carters size 4 shirt.
 If you’re in the USA you probably own something from Carters, it’s super common, so I thought it would helpful for future reviews to include a side by side!